"Act, and God will act." -St Joan of Arc

 Oh, how her heart leaped with joy at the revelation of her imminent release from the torturous prison, after having suffered a rigorous imprisonment for one year!
 She gloriously shared this great news of her forthcoming release with the few people who were allowed to visit and attend to her.

-What she didn't know, but soon learned, was that the promised "release" consisted of the terror of her being burned alive at the stake, her soul thus being released from this life, to fly to heaven to be with her Jesus. -How different is the perspective from heaven than that of us here on earth!
+What she didn't know, but soon learned, was that the promised "release" on that predicted day consisted of the terror of her being burned alive at the stake, her soul thus being released from this life, to fly to heaven to be with her Jesus. -How different is the perspective from heaven than that of us here on earth!
 "For My thoughts are not your thoughts, neither are your ways My ways, declares the Lord."
 (Isaiah 55:8) And so we see how even the greatest Saints can completely misinterpret what would seem to be a very simple and straightforward prophesy.

 Thus we ourselves would be very wise not to have too much confidence in our capacity to understand and interpret the messages from heaven!
 For in her great humility, St Joan of Arc recognized her human frailty, and during her tortuous imprisonment and trial she told her friends that out of her human weakness she could not be sure what things she might say under torture or duress – and told them to please give witness to others of her intention to serve the Lord faithfully, regardless of whatever she might say while in agony.
 As it turned out, she publicly kept her faith in God to the painful end – but in her great humility she recognized her human frailty and thus she made provisions for it if she weakened.
 Oh, the wisdom of a 19 year old that shines before men!